sindresorhus/ky/readme.md

 **Note:** Jitter is not applied when the server provides a `Retry-After` header, as the server's explicit timing should be respected.

 The `retryOnTimeout` option determines whether to retry when a request times out.
 By default, retries are not triggered following a [timeout](#timeout).

+The `resetTimeout` option gives each retry attempt the full `timeout` value instead of the remaining budget.
+By default, `timeout` is a total timeout across all retries, meaning later retries get progressively less time.
+When `resetTimeout` is `true`, each retry starts with a fresh timeout.
+If you need both per-request timeout and a total timeout cap, combine `resetTimeout: true` with `signal: AbortSignal.timeout(totalMs)`.

 The `shouldRetry` option provides custom retry logic that **takes precedence over the default retry checks** (`retryOnTimeout`, status code checks, etc.) for retriable methods.
 It is only called after the retry limit and method checks pass.